shanwai1234/Grass-KaKs/README.md

 The header for these three species is `Maize,dn,ds,dn/ds,Sorghum,dn,ds,dn/ds,Seteria,dn,ds,dn/ds`

 ### Several things you need to notice
-- unflag m if you do not contain species of maize
+- unflag -m if you do not contain species of maize
 - clean up `codon_alignment` folder after you run
 - modify `tree` function in `codon_align.py` based on relations among your species
 - customize parameters in `codeml.ctl` as your requirements.
 Detailed setting could be found in [here](http://nebc.nerc.ac.uk/bioinformatics/documentation/paml/doc/pamlDOC.pdf)